What is MySQL: A Beginner’s Guide to the Popular Database System

 4 min read

 Databases are special software that allows us to save the data we need to store and provide easy access with an efficient reporting system.
-In this article, I will discuss MySQL, one of the most popular databases today.
-MySQL is an Oracle-powered, open-source RDBMS (Relational Database Management System) based on SQL (Structured Query Language).
+In this article, we will discuss what is MySQL, one of the most popular databases today.
+It is an Oracle-powered, open-source RDBMS (Relational Database Management System) based on SQL (Structured Query Language).
+It runs on almost all major platforms, including Linux, UNIX, macOS, and Windows.
+Although it can be used in various applications, it is mainly used in web applications and other data-driven software.

-MySQL is an essential component of the open-source enterprise solution called LAMP.
+It is an essential component of the open-source enterprise solution called LAMP.
 LAMP (Linux, Apache, MySQL, and PHP) is a web development platform that uses Linux as the operating system, Apache as the web server, MySQL as the relational database management system, and PHP, Perl, or Python as the object-oriented scripting language.

 Nowadays, MySQL is the database system used behind many of the world’s top websites and countless large and corporate web-based applications such as Facebook, Twitter, and YouTube.

-How does MySQL work?
+How Does MySQL Work?

-MySQL works with numerous support programs that support the management of MySQL databases.
-Commands are sent to MySQL Serverthrough the MySQL client installed on the computer.
-It is originally developed to manage large databases quickly and is usually installed on a single machine.
+It works with numerous support programs that support the management of databases.
+Commands are sent to the Server through the MySQL client installed on the computer.
+It was originally developed to manage large databases quickly and is usually installed on a single machine.
 Users can send the database to multiple locations to access the database through different MySQL client interfaces.
 These interfaces send SQL queries to the server and show the output results.

-MySQL Basic Features
+Basic Features

 In MySQL, data is stored and accessed via storage engines such as InnoDB, CSV, NDB, and MyISAM.
-MySQL also can replicate data and partition tables for better performance and durability.
+It also can replicate data and partition tables for better performance and durability.
 Its users do not need to learn new commands; They can access their data using standard SQL commands.

-Quick Facts about MySQL for Beginners
+Quick Facts For Beginners

 MySQL is written in the C and C++ programming languages and can be accessed and used on more than 20 platforms, including Mac, Windows, Linux, and Unix.

-MYSQL supports large databases with millions of records and signed or unsigned integers 1, 2, 3, 4, and 8 bytes long; Such as FLOAT, DOUBLE, CHAR, VARCHAR, BINARY, VARBINARY, TEXT (STRING), BLOB, DATE, TIME, DATETIME, TIMESTAMP, YEAR, ENUM, and OpenGIS spatial types.
+It supports large databases with millions of records and signed or unsigned integers 1, 2, 3, 4, and 8 bytes long; Such as FLOAT, DOUBLE, CHAR, VARCHAR, BINARY, VARBINARY, TEXT (STRING), BLOB, DATE, TIME, DATETIME, TIMESTAMP, YEAR, ENUM, and OpenGIS spatial types.
 Fixed and variable-length array types are also supported.

 In addition, thanks to its relational database structure, it allows you to access and connect to different tables easily.
 In this way, the database model you will set up will work with performance.